Duct Leakage Test in Willingboro, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with the technician sealing all ducts and registers using duct mask tape across the supply and return sides.
+A duct leakage test begins by covering all ducts and registers with duct mask tape on both the supply and return sides.

-After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.
+After the registers are sealed, we fasten the duct tester to the unit or to a main return.

-The ducts are then set to a depressurized pressure of 25 Pascals.
-Once there, we use the nanometer to capture the leakage reading.
+The ducts are then depressurized to a level of 25 Pascals.
+Once depressurized, the nanometer provides an accurate duct leakage reading.

 Schedule Your Duct Leakage Test in Willingboro, NJ

-We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and offer direct on-site guidance to help you pass your test, lower energy waste, and protect your HVAC system’s long-term health.

 Serving homeowners, builders, and contractors across Willingboro, NJ with dependable and energy-efficient testing solutions.